cedricwalter/cedricwalter.github.io/_posts/gaming/_disabled/ps3/2008-11-08-meet-me-in-little-big-planet.md

 In between …

-For all of you **wanting to learn how to create better levels**, Sony has started a new site **[LittleBigWorkshop](http://www.littlebigworkshop.com/)** [LittleBigWorkshop](http://www.littlebigworkshop.com/) is your personal creative canvas to inspire ingenuity, creative synergy, or for those of you
+For all of you wanting to learn how to create better levels, Sony has started a new site [LittleBigWorkshop](http://www.littlebigworkshop.com/) [LittleBigWorkshop](http://www.littlebigworkshop.com/) is your personal creative canvas to inspire ingenuity, creative synergy, or for those of you
  who are just curious.

 Want to customize your SackBoy? then head to <http://mysackboy.littlebigplanet.com/> This Little Big Planet